 The main form-factor motherboards in use are ATX and micro-ATX, which are fitted into mini-tower (aka micro-ATX), midi-tower and full-tower ATX cases.
 Both full ATX and micro-ATX motherboards are powered by ATX power supply units (PSUs).
 Micro-ATX motherboards are smaller than full-sized ATX motherboards and so cannot provide as many adapter-card or RAM-memory slots.
 They can be installed in any ATX case, but are usually installed in mini-tower ATX cases.
 A full-sized ATX motherboard is too large to be installed in a mini-tower (micro-ATX) case.

-Here is a recent review of a midi-tower case that does not come with a PSU:
+Here is a review of a midi-tower case that does not come with a PSU:

-Note that Antec, Cooler Master, Corsair and SilverStone – and some other major case manufacturers – manufacture cases and power supply units.
+Remember that Antec, Cooler Master, Corsair and SilverStone – and some other major case manufacturers – manufacture cases and power supply units.

 ATX PC cases: Cable management

 Cable management is an important factor because cables can restrict the airflow inside the case.
 Cases that are well designed provide holes that are used to route cables behind the tray that the motherboard is installed on and away from the fans.
 When you look inside the case of a brand-name PC, you will see that the cables are tied together and routed in order to provide as much unrestricted space inside the case as possible.
 If you are building a PC, you should do likewise.